Demand Sensing – The Next Generation of Demand Forecasting?

 From a supply perspective, demand-driven planning and demand sensing means that when companies have too much inventory, they can proactively push the market to reduce stock, and when they are low, they can remove promotions to avoid creating false expectations and disappointing customers.

-So is it time that you look at demand-driven planning and demand sensing for your business today and start with a free trial of Intuendi, click here.
+So it is time that you look at demand-driven planning and demand sensing for your business!
+Learn more about Intuendi.